Exciting Safaris and culture tours to Africa.

 Arriving at Zakouma National Park

-After the long journey, we finally spotted a sign for Zakouma National Park, 100 kilometers away.
-Once we arrived at the park boundary, I was surprised to find the entrance unmanned.
+After the long journey, we finally saw a sign for Zakouma National Park—100 kilometers to go.
+When we reached the park boundary, I was surprised to find the entrance unmanned.
 There was no one there to greet us or check us in.

-The roads through the park have no signs and many of the roads didn’t even look like roads.
-Fortunately, Hassane knew how to navigate the park without the use of GPS or a map.
-Hassane headed straight toward Tinga Camp which would be my accommodations for the next 9 days.
+The roads inside the park had no signage, and many didn’t even look like roads at all.
+Fortunately, Hassane knew exactly where he was going.
+Without GPS or a map, he navigated confidently toward Tinga Camp, which would be my home for the next nine days.

-We arrived at Tinga Camp, situated near the center of the park.
+We arrived at Tinga Camp, which is located along the Salamat River and in the shadow of great tamarind trees.
 We were welcomed by the camp manager, Max.
 Since I had missed the afternoon game drive, Max organized a special night drive for me and another guest after dinner.
 On the night drive, there were multiple sightings of genet, civet, and serval.
-This was my first time seeing serval in the wild, so I was delighted to see so many.
+This was my first time seeing servals in the wild, so I was delighted to see so many.

 Serval cat, which is native to Africa

-Tinga Camp had no fences so wildlife could roam freely through the camp.
-The next morning, I woke up to three buffalos outside my room.
-Since they are widely regarded among the most dangerous animals on the African continent, I stood on the steps of my room for about 10 minutes contemplating whether I should leave and go to the dining area.
+Tinga Camp had no fences, so wildlife could roam freely through the camp.
+The next morning, I woke up to three buffalo outside my room.
+Since they are widely regarded as among the most dangerous animals on the African continent, I stood on the steps of my room for about 10 minutes contemplating whether I should leave and go to the dining area.
 Eventually, I thought it would be safe enough for me to head over to the dining area.

 Breakfast every morning was fruit, bread, cereal, tea, coffee, and juice.
 Lunch and dinner were simple, three-course meals.
 The food was pretty good considering our remote location.
 Service was swift, friendly, and well-organized.
-The camps dining and lounge area is set on the banks of the Tinga River (which has dried up) with wonderful views of the surrounding bush where wildlife can be spotted.
+The camps dining and lounge area is set along the river bank (which was dried up on my visit ) with views of the surrounding bush where wildlife can be spotted.

 The camp’s managers, Max and Clair, made an effort to talk to all of their guests, especially Max who was usually there first thing in the morning when I arrived for breakfast and the last to leave at night.